AdobeDocs/audience-manager.it-IT/help/using/features/audience-lab/audience-lab-advanced.md

 ### Utilizzo della funzione Holdout segmento di prova

-1. Create un nuovo gruppo di test utilizzando la [!UICONTROL Create Test Group] procedura guidata.
+1. Create a new test group by using the [!UICONTROL Create Test Group] wizard.
-1. Nel **[!UICONTROL Allocate Test Segment]** passaggio, puoi selezionare una parte dell&#39;audience da rifiutare dal test.
+1. In the **[!UICONTROL Allocate Test Segment]** step, you can select a part of the audience to be withheld from testing.

    ![Elemento elenco](assets/test-segment-holdout.png)